-The Health Navigator app library is a New Zealand-based website that aims to make it easier and safer for New Zealanders to identify useful and relevant health apps.
+The Health Navigator app library is a New Zealand-based resource to make it easier and safer for New Zealanders to identify useful and relevant health apps.

 On this page you will find information on:

 Apps are added in groups relating to a specific clinical area.
 Categories are usually based on requests from the Health Navigator editorial team, external requests from clinicians and consumers or from searching other independent app review websites.

 Once a clinical area has been identified, we carry out a search to work out which apps to include.
 This includes a formal literature search to identify studies that have assessed individual apps or categories of apps.
 We also search other independent app review websites and undertake a general Google search for app reviews.

 We then do another literature search to help identify useful features and criteria to assess apps within that clinical category (eg, functionality features desirable in medication reminder apps).

 Based on the app description, we download apps within the category and carry out an initial review to assess their potential usefulness.
 The main inclusion criteria are that the app must have an English language option, and should be widely available rather than have restricted access.
 Both New Zealand and non-New Zealand based apps are included.
 We mainly include free apps but also consider some paid apps.
 During the internal review, the features, functionality and information quality of the app are assessed bearing in mind the main purpose of the app and its target audience.
 In addition, the relevance to a New Zealand audience is assessed and a summary of the pros and cons or likes and dislikes of the app are created.